fbargaglistoffi/NetworkCausalTree/paper/paper.md

 | `inferference` [@tchetgen2012causal] | ✓ | ✗ | ✓ |
 | **`NetworkCausalTree` (ours)** | **✓** | **✓** | **✓** |

-NetworkCausalTree fills this methodological gap by providing the first interpretable, decision-tree-based approach for discovering heterogeneity in both treatment and spillover effects under network interference.
+NetworkCausalTree fills this hole by providing the first interpretable, decision-tree-based approach for discovering heterogeneity in both treatment and spillover effects under network interference.

 To account for the current lack of existing methods for a data-driven discovery of the heterogeneity of causal effects in the presence of network interference, we propose `NetworkCausalTree`, an R package providing a flexible implementation of the Network Causal Tree algorithm. `NetworkCausalTree` provides i) an interpretable representation of the heterogeneity of treatment and spillover effects in the presence of CNI, within randomized settings; ii) the possibility for the researcher to simultaneously model the heterogeneity of both treatment and spillover effects.
 To the best of our knowledge, there aren't existing packages to explore, in a data-driven manner, the heterogeneity of treatment and spillover effects in the presence of network interference.